 He also worked on a paper analyzing the economic costs of reprocessing spent nuclear fuel, and on a memo to the head of the Russian Affairs Bureau of the State Department summarizing the four worst environmental problems of global concern in Russia.

-Current Activities: Urstadt has founded a Legal Tech company based in Zurich, Switzerland with an office in New York.
-They are selling automated legal documents from law firms and will launch in October 2017.
-He has been on the board of directors of the Sea Turtle Conservancy, an organization based in Florida and Costa Rica that is devoted to scientific research on and advocacy for sea turtles, for 17 years and is responsible for oversight of all of their programs.
-Prior to starting his company he was the General Counsel for Capital Dynamics, a private equity manager headquartered in Zug, Switzerland.
+In continuation of the public interest work that began with his Scoville fellowship, he started PartnerVine Access, a pro bono initiative to promote access to legal services.
+In addition, Urstadt has been on the board of directors of the Sea Turtle Conservancy since 2000, an organization based in Florida and Costa Rica that is devoted to scientific research on and advocacy for sea turtles, and is responsible for the oversight of programs as a member of the board.
+Prior to starting PartnerVine he was the General Counsel for Capital Dynamics, a private equity manager headquartered in Zug, Switzerland.
 He was previously a vice president of LGT Capital Partners AG, in Zurich, Switzerland.
 At NYU Law School he was president of the Public Interest Law Foundation.

 Exposure to the political advocacy process was the most meaningful aspect of my Scoville Peace Fellowship…Although I studied and researched the specifications of and uses of nuclear weapons materials, the safety of Soviet and American nuclear reactors and the technicalities and economics of nuclear materials reprocessing, I benefitted most from observing the manner in which successful advocates push their issues.
 The Fellowship has not only taught me how to translate my social concerns into direct action, but it has shown me the direction I need to take to begin doing so.
 I could not have been more pleased with my Scoville Fellowship.